 Bullough says that this gloominess is unsurprising.
 “The focus is always on recovering the money, but it’s unrecoverable.
 They never, ever win.
 The focus should shift to preventing future corruption.”

 Indeed, the recovery process itself has not been immune to corrupt forces.
 In 2011, a French documentary crew followed Laasad Hmaid, the official in charge of the management of confiscated assets at the time, around Ben Ali’s palace.
 As he walked through the gates, Hmaid dramatically turned to the cameras, whispering, “You are about to enter Ali Baba’s cave,” before pointing out the enormous, indoor heated swimming pool and bed frames cast from pure silver.
 Six years later, Hmaid was arrested for embezzling just over $1 million.

 “The assets that the state has not managed to sell had serious problems with corruption. … Many judges were charged with corruption for mismanaging these properties and assets.
 It was a big scandal at the time,” says Garoui.
-With his 2020 decree, Saied inferred that Ben Ali’s money had not been found because the people in charge were implicated in the corruption, while Abbes told Newlines that the clan still has allies in Tunisia and that certain people have created obstacles.
+With his 2020 decree, Saied inferred that Ben Ali’s money had not been found because the people in charge were implicated in the corruption, while Abbes said that the clan still has allies in Tunisia and that certain people have created obstacles.